 The bank's credit risk exposure can be almost evenly split in retail and non-retail credit risk.
-The exposure to retail risks rose from \in 2.040 million at the end of 2020 to \in 2.146 million at the end of 2021 mainly due to the net retail credit production of 2021.
+The exposure to retail risks rose from $\notin$ 2.146 million at the end of 2021 to $\notin$ 2.332 million at the end of 2022 mainly due to the net retail credit production of 2022 mainly mortgage and investment loans.
 The exposures classified as "others" are mainly accounting items related to the amortisation of renovations to own properties and (IT) infrastructure.